 How much can I expect to pay in interest on a subprime auto loan?

-Interest rates for subprime auto loans in 2025 range from 10% to 25% APR, depending on your credit score, down payment, loan term, and chosen lender.
-New competitive programs average 15-18% APR.
+Interest rates for subprime auto loans typically range from 10% to 25% APR or higher, depending on your credit score, down payment, loan term, and chosen lender.
+More competitive programs may offer rates in the lower to mid-teens for qualified subprime borrowers.

 Will making payments on my subprime auto loan help rebuild my credit?

 Yes, if your lender reports to all three major credit bureaus (Experian, Equifax, and TransUnion).
-Most 2025 subprime programs include comprehensive credit reporting as a standard feature.
+Many newer subprime programs now include credit reporting as a feature, but it's important to confirm this with your lender before finalizing your loan.

 Can I refinance my subprime auto loan later?